Fountain Tallman Soda Works Museum

 a cool bottle of flavored water, some spirits still do…

-The Fountain-Tallman Soda Works building is now a museum, using both floors to display artifacts of the past history of Eldorado County.
-A variety items were donated from Placerville and Eldorado County families who have roots in this town since the pioneer gold rush era.
+The Fountain-Tallman Soda Works building is now a museum, using both of its two floors to display artifacts of the past history of Eldorado County.
+A variety of items have been donated from Placerville and Eldorado County families who have roots in this town since the pioneer gold rush era.
 It has been on the National Register of Historic Places since 1984.
 The El Dorado County Historical Society takes care of the museum and the fabulous building that houses it.

-The walls are massive; more than 2 feet thick, as part of it was used to store ice.
+The walls are massive, more than 2 feet thick, as part of it was used to store ice.
 The floors were made of field stone.
-Today, the original stone floors are under the wooden floors that presently exist.
+Today, the original stone floors are hidden under wooden floors .

 To add some style to this rather plain but practical building, and improve its curb appeal, bricks were added around the doors and windows, as well as being strategically placed under the eaves of the roof to make “dentils”.